Code-Institute-Submissions/Milestone1project/README.md

 I'm creating the site to inform their customers of the services and products offered.

-I'm also using the site to help the company create and maintain a sense of community using the CareSheets and gallery pages.
+I'm also using the site to help the company create and maintain a sense of community using the CareSheets/gallery pages.

 ## UX

 User Stories.

-User A ~ I am a potential  Gecko owner and I want to find out the temperature My Leapord Gecko needs to have So I know if I can supply the right care.

-User B ~ I am a new customer with an existing pet looking for a new pet supply store so I can feed and care for my reptiles
+User A ~ I am a new customer with an existing pet looking for a new pet supply store so I can feed and care for my reptiles

-User C ~ As a new pet owner I need to find a place to but pet supplies so I can travel there and purchase them.
+User B ~ As a new pet owner I need to find a place to but pet supplies so I can travel there and purchase them.

-User D ~ As the Owner of a pet with specialist dietary needs I need to know if a potential store can find and supply for these needs
+User C ~ As the Owner of a pet with specialist dietary needs I need to know if a potential store can find and supply for these needs

 ## Features